-With very few “practising neurologists” in Australia, it is a good time for aspiring neurologists to enter this profession.
-Moreover, excellent research and training opportunities in neurology and neuroscientific indicate favourable job prospects in this profession.
+With very few "practising neurologists" in Australia, it is a good time for aspiring neurologists to enter this profession.
+Moreover, excellent research and training opportunities in neurology indicate favourable job prospects.

 The Health Care and Social Assistance industry is the industry that recruits these professionals.
-Neurologists are employed in various parts of Australia, with New South Wales having the maximum share of workers.
+Neurologists work in various parts of Australia, with New South Wales having the maximum share of workers.

 76% of workers work full-time for 50 hours per week which is higher than the industrial average of 44 hours.
 The average age of the neurology workforce is 45 years old.
 Out of the total workers, 32% of them are female.